AravindC06/Secure-API-Backend/README.md

-# Secure Node.js Backend with JWT Authentication
+# Secure Node.js Backend with JWT Authentication for Custom Stitching E-Commerce Platform

-This project is a robust and secure backend application built with **Node.js**, implementing **JWT-based authentication** and advanced security practices.
-It is designed with scalability and performance in mind, leveraging modern middleware for logging, rate limiting, and protection against common vulnerabilities like XSS and NoSQL injection.
+This project is a secure backend application built with **Node.js** to support an **e-commerce platform for online custom stitching**.
+The application features **JWT-based authentication** and advanced security practices.
+It includes user authentication, secure session management, and robust protection against common vulnerabilities like XSS and NoSQL injection.

+---

+## 🛍️ Project Overview

+This platform enables users to explore custom stitching services online, allowing them to place orders, manage profiles, and securely interact with the system.
+The backend focuses on delivering high performance, security, and scalability to ensure a seamless user experience.

 ---